 Glutamate is a neurotransmitter meaning it carries nerve impulses all over the body.
 It stimulates the nerve cells to fire.
 So it is an excitatory neurotransmitter.

-Others like Taurine do the opposite that is cause the nerve cells to cease firing.
+Others like Taurine do the opposite that is causing the nerve cells to cease firing.

 A very delicate balance exists between these neurotransmitters and it is very vital that this balance is maintained to ensure a healthy body.

-For example, in people who have suffer a stroke, excess glutamate causes over stimulation of the nerve cells leading to their death.
+For example, in people who have suffered a stroke, excess glutamate causes overstimulation of the nerve cells leading to their death.
 Glutamate blocking drugs are used to stop this damage.